ddemott/chess-ai/docs/COMMIT_PROCEDURE.md

 After this, the pre-commit checks will run automatically for new commits in this repo worktree.

 ### Hook behaviors
 - `pre-commit` (lightweight): runs the debug-print scan (staged files only) and a quick smoke test if test files were changed.
+The scan looks for `System.out.println`, `System.err.println`, and `.printStackTrace(` in `src/main/java` (excluding console UI files).
 This provides fast local feedback without running the full test suite.
 - `pre-push` (conditional): runs smoke tests for non-main branch pushes and a full test suite for pushes to `main`.
 - `CI` (GitHub Actions): always runs full tests and additional static analysis checks (Checkstyle, SpotBugs) on PRs and merges to `main`.